-Almost half of current food production is harmful to our planet – causing biodiversity loss, ecosystem degradation and water stress.
-But as world population continues to grow, can that last?
+Almost half of the current food production is harmful to our planet – causing biodiversity loss, ecosystem degradation, and water stress.
+But as the world population continues to grow, can that last?

 An international study now suggests a comprehensive solution package for feeding 10 billion people within our planet’s environmental boundaries.

 Supplying a sufficient and healthy diet for every person whilst keeping our biosphere largely intact will require no less than a technological and socio-cultural U-turn.
 It includes adopting radically different ways of farming, reduction of food waste, and dietary changes.

 “When looking at the status of planet Earth and the influence of current global agriculture practices upon it, there’s a lot of reason to worry, but also reason for hope – if we see decisive actions very soon,” Dieter Gerten says, lead author from PIK and professor at Humboldt University of Berlin.

 “Currently, almost half of the global food production relies on crossing Earth’s environmental boundaries.
 We appropriate too much land for crops and livestock, fertilize too heavily and irrigate too extensively.
 To solve this issue in the face of a still growing world population, we collectively need to rethink how to produce food.
 Excitingly, our research shows that such transformations will make it possible to provide enough food for up to 10 billion people.”